How to get a mortgage in Spain

-Interest rates - Most lenders use the annual Euribor as the base rate and then add their own margin to this, for example, “Euribor plus 2%”.
-Generally speaking, they require that you contract different products with them and they give discounts to the rate for taking each product.
+Most lenders use the annual Euribor (Euro Interbank Offered Rate) as the base rate and then add their own margin to this, for example, “Euribor plus 2%”.
+Some require that you contract different products with them and they give discounts to the rate for taking each product.
 Compulsory products are usually a bank account with the bank offering the mortgage and home insurance with that bank’s chosen insurer.
-In many cases, life insurance with the bank’s chosen insurer is also compulsory.
+In many cases, life insurance with the bank’s chosen insurer is also compulsory although not always.

 By using one of our recommended brokers they can secure a much lower rate than if you go direct to a bank.
-Where a bank may offer rates as high as Euribor + 3.5% if you go direct, our brokers can achieve Euribor + 1.5 - 2.5%.
+Where a bank may offer rates as high as Euribor + 2.5% if you go direct, A Place in the Sun Mortgages can achieve Euribor +2% for example.

 Although the vast majority of mortgages are variable rate in Spain, fixed rates are becoming more popular, especially now that the Euribor is at its lowest ever level.
 A typical fixed rate for a 20-year term could be 2.99%, depending on the bank.

-Interest-only – this is only offered for construction mortgages in Spain and, where offered, it is only for 1 or 2 years at the start of the term.
+This is only offered for construction mortgages in Spain and, where offered, it is only for one or two years at the start of the term.

 The typical percentage is between 30-35%, so here is a very basic example of how the calculation works for an employed applicant whose only debt is the repayment mortgage on their main residence:

 Applicant earns £3,000 after tax per month.
 30% of £3,000 = £900, less UK mortgage of £500 = £400.

 So, they have the equivalent of £400 per month they can “afford” for the new mortgage in Spain.